 New Research Reveals What Health Plan Members Think About Shopping Incentive Programs

-The use of rewards and financial incentives to support health and wellness programs is nothing new.
+The use of rewards and shopping incentive programs to support health and wellness initiatives is nothing new.
 We’ve been getting employer-sponsored bonuses/prizes/kudos for participating in walking challenges for years.
 But applying an incentive model to help people shop for high-value medical care is a relatively new undertaking for health plans.
 But these programs, including our own HealthSparq Rewards solution, are picking up steam as vehicles to educate consumers about the significant cost variations of health care and to nudge them to make cost-saving choices.

 We recently commissioned Hanover Research to field a national survey of 1,030 health plan members to explore what they really think about rewards and incentives programs in health care.
 Below are a few highlights.
 Click here to download the full report.

 People want programs that help them save money and get rewarded in the process.

 The great news for health care rewards programs is that people are overwhelmingly interested in tools that help them save money – and programs that reward them for doing so.

 - 81% want their health plan to give them the tools they need to save money on health care.

 - 76% want their employer to give them the tools they need to save money.